There are a few things you need to be aware of when hosting a charity bucket collection.

 Public liability insurance

 If you’re hosting a public event such as a dog walk, you may need public liability insurance.
 This is in case of any injury, loss or damage to property that happens at your event.
-Just get in touch with us to find out more about insuring your event.
+You will not be covered by the charities public liability insurance for a one-off event in aid of Leukaemia Care but insurance of this type can be secured for a relatively low-cost.
+To discuss public liability insurance, email or ring the team.

 Finally, the number one rule…